SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 This target is interpreted to cover research about investment and international collaboration in rural infrastructure, agricultural research & technology, and gene banks in developing countries.

 This query consists of 1 phrase.
-The general structure is *investment/cooperation + rural infrastructure/technology*
+The general structure is *investment/cooperation + rural infrastructure/technology*.
+Note that this phrase does not contain an action element as it was considered too difficult/restrictive.

 ``` Ceylon =
 TS =